|

 Growing salad burnet is easy.

-It's a perennial and almost evergreen herb.
+It's perennial and almost evergreen.
 It grows to around 15 inches high.
 It has small flowers which need removing unless you want them to set seed.

-The leaves have a cucumber flavor and are good in savory salads, fruit salads and summer drinks.
+Salad Burnet has a cucumber flavor and is very good in savory salads, fruit salads and summer drinks - use in Pimms as you would borage.

 Pick a few leaves and scatter them over the top of a mixed salad to add a lovely fresh taste.

-Add a few leaves to a cream cheese sandwich to give a really special taste.
+Chop a good handful and mix into cream cheese to use on a sandwich to give a really special taste.

 You can add it to mayonnaise or salad dressings - just chop it finely and mix through.

-A few leaves enhance the flavour of vegetable soups - celery, asparagus and mushroom in particular.
+A few leaves enhance the flavor of vegetable soups - celery, asparagus and mushroom in particular.
 Put the leaves in when you start to cook.

 It's a great standby during winter when little else is around and is an exceptionally good value herb.

-If you only have room for a few pots, then salad burnet is a must.
+If you only have room for a few pots, then salad burnet would earn its keep.

 You can sow seeds outdoors in mid spring - sun or shade are equally suitable, but it prefers chalky soil.

-Just keep the seedlings weed free and you will be rewarded with a fine crop of leaves.
+Just keep the seedlings weed free and you will be rewarded with a fine crop of salad burnet.

 Harvest all through the year - just take a few leaves off as you wish.